Summer fun! Learning about the sun, sand, and sea…

 Click on the registration form below to sign up for a camp!

 ONE CAMP, FIVE ISLANDS

-To ensure this exciting opportunity is available throughout The Bahamas, Summer Safari is held on five different islands with plans to extend the fun to more islands in the future.
+To ensure this exciting opportunity is available throughout The Bahamas, Summer Safari is currently held on five different islands (Grand Bahama, Abaco, New Providence, Andros and Eleuthera, respectively) with plans to extend the fun to more islands in the future.

-Daily schedules include morning birdwatching walks, interactive classroom presentations, boat rides, daily reflections and planning for the informative closing event they will host to help raise environmental awareness.
+Daily schedules include morning birdwatching walks, interactive classroom presentations, aquarium visits, arts and crafts, boat rides, daily reflections and planning for the informative closing event they will host to help raise environmental awareness.